McNichols Sports Arena: Concerts

 The bonus tracks on Stevie Ray Vaughan & Double Trouble's album In Step, including "The House is Rockin’" (Live), "Let Me Love You Baby" (Live), "Texas Flood" (Live), and "Life Without You" (Live) were recorded on November 29, 1989, at McNichols Sports Arena.

 Depeche Mode held a concert for its Devotional Tour at the arena on November 2, 1993.
 Following the performance, keyboardist Martin Gore was arrested by local police and fined $50 for disturbing the peace when holding a loud party in his hotel room.

-The very first Ultimate Fighting Championship (UFC) event UFC 1 was held on November 12, 1993.
+The first Ultimate Fighting Championship (UFC) event UFC 1 was held on November 12, 1993.

 Phish performed and recorded their show, on November 17, 1997, which was later released as a live album, entitled Live Phish Volume 11.

 ZZ Top performed at the venue's final concert on September 12, 1999.
 They were also the first rock band to play the arena on August 27, 1975.

 Steve Miller Band and Bachman-Turner Overdrive played McNichols in 1978.

 Rush played McNichols a few times, one occasion being March 1, 1980.

+On Halloween, 1976, Black Sabbath, Heart and Boston played to a huge standing room only crowd in McNichols.

+ZZ Top played on August 1, 1976, under the Colorado Sun-Day #2 event.
+When BOC dropped out, the concert was moved from Mile High Stadium to McNichols Arena.
+Then the Outlaws were added to the billing.
+The night of the concert, the Outlaws did not show, due to some illness, so ZZ Top started early and played for at least three hours.